vegaprotocol/documentation/docs/node-operators/how-to/rotate-vega-keys.md

            --chain-id=CHAINID
 ```

-where `TX_HEIGHT` is the approximate heigh at which the transaction will be sent to the network, and `TARGET_HEIGHT` is the block height at which the key-rotation will take place.
+where `TX_HEIGHT` is the approximate height at which the transaction will be sent to the network, and `TARGET_HEIGHT` is the block height at which the key-rotation will take place.
 The latter should be chosen such that it is far enough into the future that the rest of the process can be completed.

 The response from this command is `ENCODED_TRANSACTION`, a base64 encoded transaction that will later be sent to the network,